Marketing for Financial Advisors: The Value of an Engaging Web Presence

 But what do 2,000-year-old pathways have to do with the value of establishing an engaging digital presence?

 A website serves as the heart of an effective digital brand.
 The wealth of the Roman Empire was literally carried along cart paths and sea routes to be accumulated in Rome.
-Financial advisors that build and cultivate their digital presence will succeed in driving more prospective clients to their website, where they can control the quality of the impression they create and acquire new business.
+Financial advisors that build and cultivate their digital presence will succeed in driving more potential clients to their website, where they can control the quality of the impression they create and acquire new business.

 No Second Chances: Using Your Website to Make a Strong First Impression

-Did you know that searching online is the most popular method to begin finding an advisor for affluent investors under 45 years of age?
-It’s also the second most popular method for affluent 45- to 64-year olds.
+Did you know that searching online is the most popular method to begin finding an advisor for affluent investors under 45 years of age?1 It’s also the second most popular method for affluent 45- to 64-year olds.

 Advisors need to harness this straightforward opportunity to help their online audience understand who they are, the value they bring, and how to reach them.
 A website is a platform to articulate a practice’s specializations and reinforce an advisor’s credentials.
 For just one example, the CFP Board began issuing digital certificates in early 2019 that advisors can embed on their websites so prospects can easily verify their CFP® professional certification.